ajmalsiddiqui/ajmals-website/content/blog/getting-started-with-backend-development.md

 Before you delve into frameworks, languages and technologies used by backend developers, there are certain things you should be comfortable with.

 First and foremost, understand what a server is and what the different kinds of servers are.
-Thanks to movies and popular culture, people are intimidated by the idea of a server.
-But it isn’t that complex at all.
+The meaning can vary depending on context - it may refer to the machine serving your application, or to the software that runs on your machine and handles requests of a specific type, etc. It isn’t that complex at all.
 You’ll know once you start learning.

 Second, learn about what a database is and the different kinds of databases out there.